PrincetonUniversity/xicsrt/doc_source/pages/development.rst

 Time estimates are for someone who has experience running XICSRT, has a very strong python/numpy programming background, but who is not familiar with the XICSRT code base.
 Time estimates include time for testing and verification.
+I expect that it will take at *least* 2-3 times longer for most students or new contributors who will also be learning all the various python programming and numerical programming concepts!

 .. admonition:: Add a cylindrical reflector object